XxAngels218/weatherbot-backend/README.md

 You can test WeatherBot directly from WhatsApp using the Twilio Sandbox:

 1. **Join the Sandbox:**
-   Send the code shown in your Twilio console to
+   Send the code **join began-never**  to
    `+1 415 523 8886`

 2. **Send a message:**
    Ask for the weather, e.g. `What is the weather in London?`
-   > ⚠️ The first response may take up to 1 minute due to server cold start.
+   > ⚠️ Note: If you do not receive a response the first time you send a message, simply resend your message.
+This can happen if the server was previously asleep.
+Please allow up to 50 seconds for the first response.

 **Example WhatsApp Conversation:**
 ![image](https://github.com/user-attachments/assets/a9992357-4b55-4f5a-ba89-8d0253852935)